 We describe an approach which facilitates and makes explicit the organization of the knowledge necessary to map multisensor system requirements onto an appropriate assembly of algorithms, processors, sensors, and actuators.

 We have previously introduced the Multisensor Kernel System and Logical Sensor Specifications as a means for high-level specification of multisensor systems.

 The main goals of such a characterization are: to develop a coherent treatment of multisensor information, to allow system reconfiguration for both fault tolerance and dynamic response to environmental conditions, and to permit the explicit description of control.

 In this paper we show how Logical Sensors can be incorporated into an object-based approach to the organization of multisensor systems.
-In particular, we discuss:
+In particular, we discuss: @begin(itemize)

-- \ a multisensor knowledge base,

-- \ a sensor specification scheme, and
+a sensor specification scheme, and

+a multisensor knowledge base,

-- \ a multisensor simulation environment.
+a multisensor simulation environment.

+@end(itemize)
-We give an example application of the system to CAD-based 2-D vision.

-$^{1}$ This work was supported in part by NSF Grants MCS-8221750, DCR-8506393, and DMC-8502115.
-Chuck Hansen is an ARO Fellow.
+We give example applications of the system to CAD-based vision@foot(This work was supported in part by NSF Grants MCS-8221750, DCR-8506393, and DMC-8502115.)